TIMELINE

 Daily usage scenarios

 Design decisions were made across physical and digital touchpoints.
+The interface was one layer of that system — not the whole thing.

 Leadership meant: